Falling under the spell of hiking

 It’s a well known fact that everything tastes better in nature.
 For your next day in the forest, prepare a nice gourmet picnic and enjoy it halfway through your trek.
 But please, even if it's practical, forget about the commercially available egg sandwiches and chewy bars!
 Instead, let yourself be inspired by our team's original ideas.

 "To replace the traditional sandwich, I love pasta salads!
 At the same time, I take the opportunity to toss in my leftover vegetables and herbs, and I often add canned tuna as protein.
 But I always carry a sweet treat, such as chocolate." - Ariane, marketing consultant

 "When hiking, I'm a fan of the Parisian lunch box: fresh bread baguette, dry sausages, fine cheeses, sardines.
-Always delicious and satisfying! " - Lucas, content manager
+Always delicious and satisfying! " - Lucas, collaborator

 " I've got the sweet and salty formula down pat!
 I like to bring a variety of snacks instead of a lunch.
 Homemade chewy bars, sesame sticks, salted peanuts, yogurt-coated raisins, jujubes.
 Sometimes I even dare to carry an iced coffee in my water bottle!" - Alex, social media consultant